MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/planning-optimization/planning-optimization-auto-firming.md

 ---
 # required metadata

-title: Auto firming
+title: Auto-firming with Planning Optimization
-description: Auto firming with Planning Optimization
+description: This topic explains how to use auto-firming with Planning Optimization.
 author: ChristianRytt
 manager: AnnBe
 ms.date: 11/05/2019